 October 1, 2013 marked the 60th anniversary of EIKI’s establishment.
 A ceremony was held at Itami City Hotel with EIKI staff, EIKI families, suppliers and many guests.
 Each subsidiary was represented at this ceremony and participated in the celebration.
 In accordance with Japanese tradition, a red Kimono was presented to company President, Mr. Kawabata, to protect against evils and to work with energy forever – for future EIKI growth and success.

 October 15, 2013 EIKI established EIKI Australia PYT Ltd. in Melbourne, Australia.
 This new EIKI subsidiary will take care of Australia and Oceania market.

 EIKI will continue expanding in the next decades all over the world.

 The EIKI name literally means “projectors” in Japanese.
-You won’t find it on printers, calculators, TV sets or refrigerators, and you won’t find it in retail outlets.
+You won’t find it on printers, calculators or refrigerators, and you won’t find it in retail outlets.
 We do only one thing: we manufacture and market a broad range of projection technology for education, religion, government and business communication, and offer it through a network of professionals.